In a first, three transgenders selected as govt school teachers

-Karnataka has scripted history by selecting three transgenders as teachers at government schools.
+Karnataka has scripted history by selecting three transgenders as teachers in government schools.

-The Department of School Education & Literacy on Friday released a provisional selection list of 13,363 candidates who will be recruited as government school teachers.
+The Department of School Education and Literacy on Friday released a provisional selection list of 13,363 candidates, who will be recruited as government school teachers.

-Suresh Babu, Ravi Kumar YR and Ashwathama have become the first transgenders to make it as teachers in state-run schools.
-Babu will teach English while Kumar and Ashwathama are for social sciences.
+Suresh Babu, Ravi Kumar Y R and Ashwathama have become the first transgenders to make it as teachers in the state-run schools.
+Babu will teach English, while Kumar and Ashwathama are for Social Sciences.

-Of the 15,000 posts for which the recruitment process was held, the government had reserved 1 per cent (150 posts) for transgenders.
-However, only ten transgenders wrote the recruitment exam, which the three cleared.
+Of the 15,000 posts for which the recruitment process was held, the government had reserved 1% (150 posts) for the transgenders.
+However, only 10 transgenders wrote the recruitment exam, and of which, the three cleared.

 While the department wanted to fill up 15,000 posts, 13,363 candidates have been selected.
 The provisional list is open for objections that can be submitted before November 23.